 As of September 2014, children eligible for full-day kindergarten can only access a child care fee subsidy for the extended day (before-and-after school) programs, including PA days, March Break and other school holidays.

 Families with children up to 12 years of age who meet the eligibility criteria can apply for a child care fee subsidy.

 To be eligible for a child care fee subsidy you must:

 You can apply if you are working full time or part time.
 To verify your hours of work you must provide two recent consecutive pay stubs or a letter from your employer on company letterhead confirming the hours of work and rate of pay.

-You are generally considered to be self-employed if you are actively conducting a full-time self-employed activity and you claim business expenses against your income.
+You are generally considered to be self-employed if you are actively working in a self-employed activity and you claim business expenses against your income.